tobydriscoll/fd-spectral-notes/tpbvp/nonlinear.md

 ## Jacobian matrix

-There are essentially three possibilities worth pursuing when the system size is $\approx O(1000)$ or less.
+There are essentially three possibilities worth pursuing for the Jacobian when the system size is $\approx O(1000)$ or less.
+(We'll discuss the large case when dealing with more space dimensions.)

 ### Exact Jacobian